cllebrun/cllebrun.github.io/labs/3.3 Lab Watson - Watson Visual Recognition/README.md

 3. Drag and drop the **pikachu-collection** from [Lab3 - Pikachu Collection](https://github.com/cllebrun/cllebrun.github.io/tree/master/labs/3.3%20Lab%20Watson%20-%20Watson%20Visual%20Recognition/Lab3%20-%20Collection)

 4. Select an image and draw a box around Pikachu objects.
 Add the "pikachu" label.
-A "oterpokemon" label when it is a pokemon but not a pikachu.
+A "otherpokemon" label when it is a pokemon but not a pikachu.
 Save, and repeat until you’re ready for the next image!
       <img src="./images/train-collection.png"/>
       <img src="./images/2lables.png"/>